Lost Card or Mobile

 - Enable an automatic screen-lock with a password to lock your device when it’s not in use.

-- Create a unique password that is only used for Online and Mobile Banking.
+- Create a unique password that is only used for Digital Banking.
 We recommend changing this password frequently.

 - Consider setting up a remote wipe program, which would allow you to send a command to your device that will delete any data.